HoltBosse/ci-cd-example/readme.md

 ## Set Up CI/CD

-### Generate Public/Private SSH Key Pair
+### 1. Generate Public/Private SSH Key Pair
 Unless you want to use an existing public/private key, you'll need to generate one.
 Refer to the [official SSH docs](https://www.ssh.com/academy/ssh/keygen).
 Do not add a passphrase unless you intend to modify the parameters of `update-production.yml` (if you do intend to modify the script see [GitHub Action SSH](https://github.com/marketplace/actions/ssh-remote-commands)).
 Hang onto the public and private key pair to use shortly.

+### 2. Ready Production Server

-### Add Public SSH Key to Production Server
+#### 2.1 Add Public SSH Key to Production Server
 1. Log onto the production server as the user you'll want to pull changes to the live environment.
-2. Add the public SSH key you generated to the user's "approved_keys" file at `~/.ssh/approved_keys`.
+2. Add the public SSH key you generated to the user's `approved_keys` file at `~/.ssh/approved_keys`.
 This will allow the GitHub runner we're about to set up to connect to the production server.

+#### 2.2 Verify Git is Present on Production Server
+1. Navigate to the directory that the application files live in.
+2. Verify that a `.git` directory is present.
+If there isn't, now is a great time to run `git fetch {https://github.com/you/yourrepository}`.

+#### 2.3 Get Project Working Directory
+1. Run `pwd` (print working directory) inside the directory that contains the application files.
+Note the result down as you will need them in a later step.

-### Set Up Workflow Script
+### 3. Ready Development Server with Workflow Script
 1. Log on to the development server.
 2. Navigate to the development directory (the one with the `.git` directory).
 3. Create a `.github` folder.
 Inside it, create a `workflows` folder.
 4. Inside `workflows` create a `.yml` script.
 This will define the workflow.
 The content of the script should be similar to that in this repository located at `.github/workflows/update-production.yml`.
 5. **DON'T YET PUSH TO GIT!** You'll need to modify the GitHub repository in the next steps beore this script can successfully execute.

-### Add Secrets to GitHub Repository
+### 4. Add Secrets to GitHub Repository
 Notice that the script utilizes GitHub secrets, e.g. `${{ secrets.PRODUCTION_SERVER }}`.
 These secrets must be added to the GitHub repository.
 To do so follow these steps:
 1. Browse to the repository.
 2. Browse to `https://github.com/your-repo/settings/secrets/actions` (or click the appropriate menu items to get there).